 - R v P – A planning enforcement case involving technical submissions regarding the local authority’s litigation procedures.
 Case resulted in an acquittal after three days of legal argument.
 The client was awarded all of his costs.

-- R v AB – Represented the family of a deceased who died as a result of alleged medical negligence whilst in hospital.
+- XX1 – Represented the family of a deceased who died as a result of alleged medical negligence whilst in hospital.
 Key witnesses were cross-examined at this critical stage to facilitate the progress of the civil action in clinical negligence against the doctors and the health authority.

-- R v GH – Client involved in a fatal road traffic accident and was facing a criminal prosecution for causing the death and a civil action for damages.
+- XX2 – Client involved in a fatal road traffic accident and was facing a criminal prosecution for causing the death and a civil action for damages.
 Successfully cross-examined key witnesses at this key stage of the matter resulting in no prosecution taking place.

 Corporate governance and bribery:

 Stephen has both written and lectured to several audiences on the Bribery Act 2010 and its implications worldwide.

 To date, much of the corporate governance and Bribery Act 2010 work has been in the form of advising organisations as to protocols, procedures and processes.